Hacker0x01/docs.hackerone.com/docs/programs/dashboards.md

 For each dashboard, you can customize the data you see by choosing the dates you want to see the metrics for.

 ### Response Efficiency
 The Response Efficiency page gives insight into how efficiently you respond to your reports.
-It helps you keep track of how many reports have missed your [response target](response-targets.html) or standard.
+It helps you keep track of how many reports have missed your [response target](response-targets.html) or standard..

 You can view the metrics of the average time to:
 * First response